Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Subscribe to our Heart-Healthy Living e-newsletter to stay up to date on heart-health topics.

 High blood pressure has many risk factors.
 Some you can't control, such as age, race and family history.
 But don't throw up your hands quite yet.
-Some risk factors are within your control, such as excess weight, inactivity, tobacco use and stress.
+Some risk factors are within your control, such as excess weight, inactivity, alcohol abuse and stress.
 Make healthy lifestyle changes a priority: 1.
 Lose excess weight.
 2. Include physical activity in your daily routine.
-3. If you smoke, ask your doctor to help you quit.
+3. If you drink, do so in moderation, no more than two drinks on a given day.
 4. Learn healthy ways to handle stress, such as muscle relaxation and deep breathing.
+5. Avoid excess salt in your diet.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.